sgerov/gerovlabs/_posts/2024-09-13-collaboration-and-communication.md

 > ##### Example
 >
-> Architectural Decision Records (ADRs) provide clarity and accountability, while proactive feedback loops and regular retrospectives ensure that issues are surfaced and addressed early.
+> Architectural Decision Records (ADRs) provide clarity and accountability, while proactive feedback loops and/or regular retrospectives ensure issues are surfaced and addressed early.
 {: .block-tip }

 In addition, understanding team dynamics, showing empathy, and maintaining transparency can drastically **improve collaboration**.
 By fostering **psychological safety**, team members are encouraged to share their ideas and concerns freely, creating a culture where everyone feels heard and respected.
 Trust is built not just through communication, but through actions, follow-through, and mutual accountability.